amchakra/tosca/README.md

 - `--goi` is a plain text file with one gene of interest per line to be visualised
 - `--bin_size` specifies the size of each bin when generating the contact map matrices

+### Optional pipeline mudules

+- `--skip_premap` skips premapping to the genome and filtering of spliced reads
+- `--skip_qc` skips generation of QC plots and MultiQC report